devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 This specification will likely have to be adjusted/completed.
 Here is the list of changes done:

 - 2023/11/18: move the testing information to the `tests` subdirectory
+- 2023/11/27: add a note about Remaining length for SUBSCRIBE/PUBLISH packets in the MQTT specification

 ## Basic information